Required Minimum Distributions: Planning Ahead to Minimize the Tax Hit

 Key Takeaways

 RMDs are a tax problem, not just a withdrawal rule.
-Each distribution adds to your taxable income, potentially pushing you into higher brackets and triggering Medicare surcharges (IRMAA) that persist for years.
+Each distribution adds to your taxable income.
+That can push you into higher brackets and trigger Medicare surcharges (IRMAA) that stick around for years.

-The real planning window is before age 73.
-The years between retirement and your first RMD—often called the “gap years”—offer a unique opportunity for Roth conversions at lower tax rates.
+The real planning window opens before age 73.
+The years between retirement and your first RMD are often your lowest-income years.
+Roth conversions during that gap can lock in lower tax rates permanently.

-RMD percentages increase every year you age.
-At 73, you withdraw about 3.8% of your balance.
-By 90, that jumps to over 8%—meaning the IRS takes a bigger bite each year regardless of your needs.
+Withdrawal percentages climb every year.
+At 73 you withdraw about 3.8% of your balance.
+By 90, that jumps past 8%.
+The IRS takes a bigger bite each year regardless of what you actually need.

-Charitable givers have a powerful tool: QCDs.
-Qualified Charitable Distributions let you send up to $105,000 per year directly to charity from your IRA, satisfying your RMD without increasing your adjusted gross income.
+Charitable givers have a powerful option: QCDs.
+Qualified Charitable Distributions let you send up to $108,000 per year (2025; $111,000 in 2026) directly from your IRA to charity, satisfying your RMD without adding a penny to your adjusted gross income.

 Think of a traditional IRA or 401(k) as a partnership with the IRS.
-For decades, you’ve been the silent partner—contributing money, watching it grow, and paying no taxes along the way.
+You put money in, you watch it grow, and you don’t pay taxes on any of it along the way.
 But the IRS hasn’t forgotten about their share.
-RMDs are the moment they tap you on the shoulder and say, “Time to settle up.”
-The longer you waited, the bigger the bill—and unlike most bills, this one grows larger every year you delay.
+RMDs are the moment they tap you on the shoulder and say “time to settle up.”
+And unlike most bills, this one gets bigger every year.

 Not all retirement accounts play by the same rules.
-Understanding which accounts trigger RMDs—and which don’t—is the foundation of tax-efficient retirement planning.
+Understanding which ones trigger RMDs is the foundation of tax-efficient retirement planning.

 Accounts WITH RMDs

-- • Traditional IRAs — Always subject to RMDs at 73
+- • Traditional IRAs — Always subject at 73

 - • SEP IRAs and SIMPLE IRAs — Treated like traditional IRAs

-- • Inherited IRAs — Different rules, often faster distribution requirements
+- • Inherited IRAs — Different rules, often faster distribution schedules

 Key point: